James Allen Review Dazzling Engagement Rings, Updated for 2020:

 With that in mind, you shouldn't expect anything less than VS-2 in clarity to face-up eye clean.
 In the first place, you shouldn't expect a standard ideal cut diamond to perform like a super ideal hearts and arrows cut diamond.

 After all, it can take up to 4X longer to polish a diamond to exhibit a crisp and complete pattern of hearts and arrows.
 At the same time, you shouldn't expect a J-color diamond to face-up white in a platinum setting.
 I could go on and on, but I think you get the point.

 Look at this 1.21 carat, J-color, SI-1 clarity, GIA Excellent cut round diamond from James Allen from a side-profile and you can see that it is warmer in hue and saturation.
 There is no way that this diamond is going to face-up white in a platinum or white gold setting.
 At the same time, the color of the white metal is likely to improve your perception of diamond color and make it seem whiter.

 People frequently confuse the brilliance of a diamond with the brightness.
-Which might explain why people assume that a diamond is going to look better because it is higher in color.
+This might explain why people assume that a diamond looks better if it's higher in color.
 After all, whiter is supposed to be brighter, right?
 Isn't that what all of those Tide and Clorox commercials taught us to believe?

 I'm going to let you in on a little secret that might save you hundreds if not thousands of dollars.
 People tend to put far too much importance on diamond color grades.
-The difference between color grades is difficult for most people to distinguish beyond a few inches.
-But you'll be able to see the difference in light performance and sparkle factor from across the room!
+As a matter of fact, most people can't tell the difference between color grades beyond a few inches.
+However, you'll be able to see the difference in light performance and sparkle factor from across the room!